OblivCode/input-with-timeout/README.md

 # input-with-timeout
-The same as standard python input() but with a timeout!
+The same as standard Python input() but with a timeout!
+Optimised (I think), written in pure python though...